 What is the shape and appearance like?

 The Spanx Bra-llelujah!
 Unlined Bralette’s key features are the plunging triangle shape, supportive shoulder straps and wide, clasp-free back.
 What’s missing is important, too, and this bralette is free from padding, underwiring and strap adjusters.

 The result is a sleek silhouette, a gently lifted bust and a bra that’s easily concealed under clothes.
-The shade range is limited at the moment, with just a pale pink, nude and black on offer, but I’ve been told new shades and seasonal colourways are in the pipeline.
+The shade range is limited at the moment, with just a pale pink, pale amethyst purple, nude and black on offer, but I’ve been told new shades and seasonal colourways are in the pipeline.

 What are its unique features?

 I came for the barely there shape, but in the end it was Spanx’s patented all-hosiery back that won me over as one of the best bras for 'back fat'.
 Following spinal surgery, I have a disproportionate amount of scar tissue on one side, something that becomes more obvious when I wear a bra.
 In the Spanx Bra-llelujah!
 Unlined Bralette, it’s barely noticeable, as the stretchy fabric skims straight across.
 Anyone conscious about the look of bulging around the band is likely to have a similar experience.

 Being fully clued up on how to wash bras will extend the lifespan of your underwear significantly.
 The lack of wiring in the Spanx Bra-llelujah!
 Unlined Bralette might tempt you towards popping it in the washing machine as part of a normal load, but in order to keep the elastane firm, stick to a cold hand wash only.

 If you want to take your bra care a step further, it might be worth investing in a specially formulated lingerie detergent or cleanser, designed with more delicate items in mind.